jamespooley/brain-age-prediction/notes/literature-review.md

 ![The BrainAGE Framework](brainage.png)

+BrainAGE-style predictive modeling probably won't be the focus of the grant analyses, but there's a bunch of relevant stuff in that literature so I'll list some of it for future reference.

 BrainAGE is a general, well-validated, kernel regression-based modeling framework that allows researchers to predict a subject's chronological age from sMRI data.